drhsqlite/pikchr/doc/differences.md

 ## The "`text`" Object

-With PIC, you creates new text items by placing a string literal as the first token in a statement.
-Pikchr works the same way, but also allows you to use the class name "`text`" as the first token of the statement.
+With PIC, you create new text items by placing a string literal as the first token in a statement.
+Pikchr works the same way, and further allows you to use the class name "`text`" as the first token of the statement.

 ## New variables